PDGA Ratings System Guide

 Round Ratings

 Your rating for each round is based on how well you shoot relative to a hypothetical scratch player defined as someone with a rating of 1000.
-The automated calculation uses scores from at least 5 players with ratings over 699 whose rating is based on at least 8 rounds of information.
-These players are called propagators.
-The ratings team uses a manual process to produce ratings when there are fewer than 5 or even no propagators.
+The automated calculation uses the scores and player ratings from the propagators playing the same layout during the same round.
+Propagators are players with a rating above 699 and based on at least 8 rated rounds, and whose rating effective date is within a year of the start date of the tournament.
+Propagators are shown on the results page with their rating in bold typeface.
+Unofficial round ratings are automatically calculated for all rounds that have at least 2 propagators on a layout.
+The ratings team uses a manual process to produce official ratings when there are fewer than 2 propagators and to review the unofficial ratings when there are fewer than 5 propagators.

 The initial calculation step determines the Scratch Scoring Average (SSA) for each round.
 The SSA is the score a scratch player with a rating of 1000 would be expected to average on that course.
 For example, let’s say the SSA is calculated as 50 for an 18-hole course.
 Any player who shot a 50 that round would receive a rating of 1000 for that round.
 Each throw is worth about 10 rating points for courses with this level of difficulty.
 So, if you shot a 60, your rating for that round would be 900 because you were 10 throws worse than scratch, then mulitply times 10 points per throw.
 If you shot well scoring 48, your rating would be 1020 for that round which is 2 throws or 20 ratings points better than SSA.
 All scores thrown on the same course layout in multiple rounds will be used to determine the combined SSA and ratings except when wind is significantly different between rounds.
 Note that a course layout does not have a fixed SSA.
 It will vary based on the weather, season and tournament conditions.